Spacecraft cemetery: Space debris disposal

-A computer-generated representation of Space Debris orbiting Earth in 1980, produced by NASA.
+A computer-generated representation of space debris orbiting Earth in 1980, produced by NASA.

 Space debris is any form of man-made object orbiting the Earth that no longer serves a useful function.
-Currently more than 27,000 pieces of space debris are orbiting earth at high velocities, threatening the safety of human and robotic missions, as well as causing damage to spacecraft.
+As of 2019 more than 20,000 pieces of softball size or greater space debris orbit Earth, threatening the safety of human and robotic missions, as well as causing damage to spacecraft.
 There are few space debris removal processes, one of which is depositing large spacecraft in the spacecraft cemetery on earth, although, due to exhausted maneuvering fuel reserves, in the past this was rarely done.

 The most common way to eliminate space debris, when actually done, is to de-orbit crafts, causing them to burn up during re-entry into the Earth's atmosphere due to high velocities and air compression resulting in a temperature increase of air and the craft's surface.
 Other common and less controlled processes for space removal include allowing the crafts to decay, collide with other objects, or causing them to explode, resulting in smaller pieces of space debris.
 As of 2021, new processes for space debris removal are being developed to reduce the unabated proliferation of space debris orbiting earth, such as nets, magnetized collecting arms, and more.